hanwg/sg-bus-arrivals/README.md

 You will first be prompted to specify the bus stop code:<br/>
 ![bus stop code](images/bus-stop-code.png)

 - **Bus stop code**: The unique 5-digit bus stop code.
 Use the [LTA Transport Tools (Bus Services)](https://www.lta.gov.sg/content/ltagov/en/map/bus.html) to search for your bus stops and bus services.
+You can also find bus stop codes at physical bus stop signs and bus guides at bus stops.

 The integration will then fetch all the available bus services at that bus stop.
 Next, you will need to specify the bus service number:<br/>
 ![service number](images/service-no.png)